mattgriffindev/ci_msp4_v1/README.md

 **Acknowledgements**

-Thank you to my mentor, Dario Carrasquel for his helpful feedback, and to tutor support at Code Institute for their support and patience.
+Thank you to my mentor, Dario Carrasquel for his helpful feedback, the web developer community on Twitter, and to tutor support at Code Institute for their support and patience.